 Elephant & Castle

-Waterman worked with Lend Lease to put forward planning applications to develop three areas of the £1.5bn Elephant and Castle regeneration project.
+Waterman worked with Lend Lease to put forward planning applications to develop three areas of the £3 billion Elephant & Castle regeneration project.

 Make, DMRR, Squire & Partners

 Two applications were associated with the former residential Heygate Estate: